acmcee/oracle/README.md

 系统说明
 =====
-		to serarch or show an oracle database list
-		Don't try to do something to spread with others
+		To serarch and show an oracle database list or the contracer Don't try to do something to spread with others